TheBakaRem/TheBakaRem/README.md

 <h1 align="center">🔵 Rem's GitHub Profile 🔵</h1>

 ## Hi there, I'm **Rem**! 👋
-I'm an IT student from 🇫🇷 **France**, and this is my personal GitHub profile.
+I'm a full-stack developer from 🇫🇷 **France**, and this is my personal GitHub profile.
 You will find here all of the (public) code projects that I work on in my free time.